 Heat pumps naturally freeze during cold weather.
 It’s not abnormal.
 However, the units are designed to automatically go into defrost mode to melt the excess ice and keep the appliance running efficiently.

-Unfortunately, sometimes the heat might “refuse” to go into defrost mode.
+Unfortunately, sometimes the heat might “refuse” to go into defrost mode or keep going in defrost mode.
 Or, it may get into defrost mode but fail to shed the excess ice.

 So, what can cause heat pump defrost failure, and what can you do about it?
 Let’s begin by understanding how the defrost cycle works.

 The heat pump defrost cycle is automatic.
 When the thermostat senses that there’s ice buildup on the outside coils, it instructs the reversing valve to switch from heating to air conditioning mode – yes, air conditioning.
 Essentially, the evaporator temporarily becomes the condenser.